 The best way to learn the Indonesian Language: «The Indonesian Way»

 The best way to learn to speak a new language is, for most people, in a traditional class.
 However, most of us live in places where the next university teaching the Indonesian language courses is miles away. eLearning provides an excellent alternative, especially if the online courses are well designed and equipped with a large number of sound files.
 After all, learners want to be able to develop strong listening and speaking skills.
-If you want to learn to speak Indonesian, «The Indonesian Way» is the best online course available as we offer a dedicated speaking tutorial.
+If you want to learn to speak Indonesian, «The Indonesian Way» is the best online course available as we offer dedicated one-on-one tutorials.

 Textbook vs Online e-learning